airbytehq/airbyte/airbyte-ci/connectors/ci_credentials/README.md

 > [!Note]
 > - The package name is `ci_credentials`, not `airbyte-ci`.
 You will need this when uninstalling or reinstalling.
-> - Even with the above `--editable` method, live changes to the code in the sibling project `/airbyte-ci/connectors/connector_ops/` are not automatically captured.
-To ensure you are using the latest code, use the command `pipx reinstall ci_credentials`.

 ## Usage
 After installation, you can use the `ci_credentials` command in your terminal.